 It is considered customer appreciation as demonstrated in the email below.
 Don’t be shy about making your customers feel special too.

-Promote upcoming webinars
+Promote upcoming webinars and online courses

 Webinars are among the most successful marketing practices to keep your customers close.
 It allows marketers to present information in a more digestible format to their audiences.

 You can condense a lot of information and value into a relatively short presentation.
 The more value you present to your customers, the longer they’ll stick around.
+The longer version is when you use an online course platform and promote your training or online courses.

 Hosting webinars develops trust and authority while providing an environment to interact with your customers.
 This could help you understand your target audience on a deeper level.